DemonGamez/nothing.github.io/README.md

 ## This repostory code has been deleted or corrupted
-This code is not runnable
+This code has been deleted by the owner because it is not needed